David BrayPartner / Creative Director / Media Director

 Extensive experience with development of marketing strategies and the writing and production of broadcast, print and web creative.
 Expert in media analysis, planning, consumer research, buying & promotions

-For those of us who have so much time and energy invested in radio, it is time to take stock of the new numbers released today.
-This PPM radio ratings release from Numeris (formerly BBM) completes the thirteen week period covering Dec.
-1st to March 1st, 2014. .
+For those of us who have spent years squinting at tiny numbers, today is the day we see how those numbers add up.
+The new PPM radio ratings release from Numeris (formerly BBM) completes the thirteen week period covering March 2ndst to May 31st, 2014. .
 Let’s take a look the five PPM markets.

 The Power of Radio